Constant-Delay Enumeration for Nondeterministic Document Spanners: Computing Mapping DAGs for Extended VAs

 \begin{proof} It is clear by construction that the product DAG satisfies the first three points in the definition of a leveled mapping DAG.
 To see why the last point holds, observe that for every edge of the product DAG, for every pair $(m,i)$ that occurs in the label of that edge, the second component~$i$ of the pair indicates how many letters of~$d$ have been read so far, so the source vertex must have level~$i$.

-To see why the width and depth bounds hold, observe that each level of the product DAG corresponds to a copy of~$\calA$, so it has at most~$\card{Q}$ vertices; and that the number of levels corresponds to the number of letters of the document, plus one level for the initial and final vertices. \end{proof}
+To see why the width and depth bounds hold, observe that each level of the product DAG corresponds to a copy of~$\calA$, so it has at most~$\card{Q}$ vertices; and that the number of levels corresponds to the number of letters of the document, plus one level for the final vertex. \end{proof}

 \begin{example} The example mapping DAG on Figure~\ref{fig:figure} is leveled, and the levels are represented as horizontal layers separated by dotted lines: the topmost level is level~0 and the bottommost level is level~10. \end{example}